UAE: Bride dies in car accident just weeks after wedding

 “The pain of losing Reem is indescribable,” added Dr Al Shamsi.
 “Her dreams and our joy with her were stolen in an instant.”

-The accident took place when Reem was struck from behind at high speed by a reckless driver.
+The accident took place when Reem's car was struck from behind at high speed by a reckless driver.
 The impact of the collision caused severe head injuries that led to complete brain damage.

 Described by her family as a beloved daughter, Reem had turned 24 days before the accident.
 Her family, particularly her mother and grandmother, had been in constant distress, maintaining a vigil by her bedside until her passing.
 Her husband and friends are mourning the loss of a young woman who had so much life ahead of her.